VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 9. Or you can display which user owns what percent of the current supply of points.

 == Changelog ==

+= 00.05.06 =

+Dashed Slug's wallet integration.
+I may live to regret this, but I added the ability to use the point exchange to trade points for crypto on Dashed Slug's awesome wallet program.
+It is a rather complicated process and I feel like I should just do this as a pro version as if you want to use it and cannot figure out how it works, you may have to contact me directly and throw some money at me.
+Honestly, I feel it would be easier to make paper wallet codes and sell them on WooCommerce, but it works in my tests.
+Please see the updated short code instructions on how my side of this works.

 = 00.05.05 =